-Note that you must not have more than one APPC connection installed at the same time between an LU-LU pair.
-Nor should you have an APPC and an LUTYPE6.1 connection installed at the same time between an LU-LU pair.
+You must not have more than one APPC connection installed at the same time between an LU-LU pair.
+You must not have an APPC and an LUTYPE6.1 connection installed at the same time between an LU-LU pair.